Introduction

 A: The SyncSmart team actively monitors for errors to prevent this.
 If the sync does stop, it will pick up where it left off.

-Q: What is a system of record or “single source of truth?”
+Q: What is The system of record or “single source of truth?”

 A: A system of record should be one of the two systems that are integrated that will be the authoritative data source, or a “single source of truth.”
-When selecting a system of record, choose the lowest denominator of data entry – i.e., where the most critical company data goes first and where losing it may cause risk.
-Generally, companies choose their CRM.
+By default, the integration will assume that ConnectWise is the system of record for important company fields, such as the name and address.
+For most fields, the most recently updated value "wins" when records are syncing in both directions.

 Q: How long will the integration process take?